iabs-neuro/bearmind/README.md

 </br>INPUTS: cropped .tif files
 </br>OUTPUTS: motion corrected .tif files
 ### Module 2.5.
 Setting of CNMF parameters
-Here the user can load a limited amount of data and interactively adjust the key CNMF parameters:
+Here the user can load a limited amount of data and interactively adjust the key CNMF parameters: </br>
-</br>● gSig, the kernel size of the gaussian filter applied to the data for the proper segmentation of putative neurons
+● gSig, the kernel size of the gaussian filter applied to the data for the proper segmentation of putative neurons</br>
-</br>● min_corr – minimal correlation value on the matrix for seeding a neuron
+● min_corr – minimal correlation value on the matrix for seeding a neuron
-</br>● min_pnr – another threshold for seeding a neuron, minmal peak-to-noise ratio (PNR) of the time traces, corresponding to each pixel of the data.
+● min_pnr – another threshold for seeding a neuron, minmal peak-to-noise ratio (PNR) of the time traces, corresponding to each pixel of the data.
 </br>This module can be launched once for a batch of data from the same animal.
 </br>INPUTS: Motion corrected .tif files
 </br>OUTPUTS: None